RIP, Conference Curator!

 I believe in the value of good meeting facilitators and designers who can create appropriate process and an environment to satisfy conference learning, connection, engagement, and action objectives, but I don’t believe in the tooth fairy or the conference curator, nice though it would be if either actually existed.

 Let conference attendees choose conference content.
 That’s what I’ve been doing for a long time, and I can tell you, based on thousands of evaluations, it works very well.
 The fantasy of the conference curator is dead.
-Rest In Peace.
+RIP, Conference Curator!

 Image attribution: Flickr user storm-crypt